In memoriam 2014

 War Memorials Trust and the SmartWater Foundation are working in partnership to locate, log and protect thousands of war memorials across the United Kingdom using cutting edge forensic technology.
 In Memoriam 2014 is supported by the Royal British Legion and the Cadet Forces.

-There is thought to be approximately 100,000 war memorials in the British Isles ranging from the 7th century to the present day.
-Memorials range from crosses, to bridges, to buildings, to fabric and fittings within churches to name just a few of the many memorial types.
+It is believed there are around 100,000 war memorials in the UK with the earliest on record from the 7th century.
+Memorials range from crosses to bridges, from buildings to fabric and fittings within churches, from plaques to lighthouses, to name just a few types.

 The concept of In Memoriam 2014 is to encourage local communities and youth groups to identify and get involved with war memorials.
 The information obtained from those that apply will be used by War Memorials Trust to help its work protecting and conserving war memorials.
-The increased awareness of war memorial issues that this campaign will create will enable the charity to promote the importance of best conservation practice through its advisory and grant-making activities.
+The increased awareness of war memorial issues that this campaign has created has helped the charity to promote the importance of best conservation practice through its advisory and grant-making activities.

 Frequently Asked Questions

 According to the Oxford English Dictionary, a memorial is a “sign of remembrance; preserving or intended to preserve the memory of a person or thing”.
-There is thought to be approximately 100,000 war memorials in the British Isles ranging from the 7th century to the present day.
-Memorials range from crosses, to bridges, to buildings, to fabric and fittings within churches to name just a few of the many memorial types.
+It is believed there are around 100,000 war memorials in the UK with the earliest on record from the 7th century.
+Memorials range from crosses to bridges, from buildings to fabric and fittings within churches, from plaques to lighthouses, to name just a few types.
 For further information please see War Memorials Trust’s helpsheet ‘Definition of a war memorial’.

 SmartWater is a crime prevention fluid which will make memorials uniquely identifiable and offer robust traceability should a theft occur.
 It is a high temperature solution that can withstand burning or melting making it harder for criminals to dispose of stolen memorials.
 Academic research carried out by Perpetuity Research Group on over 100 criminals demonstrated that professional criminals are deterred by the product.
 Furthermore, SmartWater has a 100% conviction rate.
 For more information please visit the SmartWater website.

-In Memoriam 2014 is specifically designed for at risk metal components; however, if you are concerned about other components such as stone, we can assess these cases and issue a SmartWater stone marking product.
+In Memoriam 2014 is specifically designed for at risk metal components; however, if you are concerned about other components such as stone, we can assess these cases and issue a SmartWater stone marking product if appropriate to a historic monument.
+Care should be taken when considering applying anything to a product, so any solution should follow best conservation practice.
 Contact In Memoriam 2014 to discuss this.

 In Memoriam 2014 is open to the whole of the United Kingdom.
 This includes England, Northern Ireland, Scotland, Wales and Crown Territories of Channel Islands and Isle of Man.